megane9988/wp-dsite/wp-content/plugins/photo-dropper/readme.txt

 By using this plugin you agree to the [Terms of Service](http://www.photodropper.com/tos/ "PhotoDropper Terms of Service") and [Privacy Policy](http://www.photodropper.com/privacy/ "PhotoDropper Privacy Policy") of PhotoDropper.

-All premium images are subject to the [Content Download Agreement](http://www.photodropper.com/cda/ "Content Download Agreement")
+All premium images are subject to the [Content Download Agreement](http://www.photodropper.com/content-download-agreement/ "Content Download Agreement")

 **Header image by:** [Boudewijn Berends](http://www.flickr.com/photos/boudewijnberends/4745425727/ "Mila at the beach").

 == Changelog ===

+= 2.3.3 =

+* Fix some unnecessary logging

+= 2.3.2 =

+* Fix bug in photo attribution

-= 2.2 =
+= 2.3.1 =

+* Complete rebuild of the plugin interface!
+* Updates to work with the latest WP Media Editor
-* More reliable saving
+* Improvements to image saving reliability
-* Error messages upon failed save
-* Now works for QuickPosts
-* Fixes bug where image wouldn't save if it didn't have a flickr title
-* Other misc. bug fixes

 = 2.1 =
 * Featured Image Support